bsdpot/potluck/netbox/README.md

 REDISPORT is an optional parameter that can be set if the default redis port differs from port 6379.

 PVTCERT is an optional parameter to make use of self-signed SSL certificates instead of acme.sh for registation.
-Use this is your frontend proxy does SSL already.
+Use this if your frontend proxy does SSL already.

 CERTEMAIL is an optional parameter to set a custom email address for acme.sh certificate registrations.
 If not set, ADMINEMAIL is used instead.